Board of Directors

 Melissa Hill Grande

 Paul Hovey is an army brat, a jack of all trades and a graduate of UNC-Chapel Hill with a B.A. in Dramatic Art.
 He has acted in Into the Woods (the Baker), Footloose (Ren) and Caligula (Helicon).
 He has stage managed Alice: A devised piece and David Ives’ Mere Mortals, and he directed Hair: The American Tribal Love-Rock Musical which won UNC-Pauper Players ‘Best Musical of the Year’ during the 2012-2013 season.
-Paul is currently working with the Gilbert Theater as the Assistant to the Artistic Director, Robyne Parish.
+Paul is currently working with the Gilbert Theater as the Assistant to the Artistic Director, Robyne Parrish.
 When not at the Gilbert, he can be found just down the road teaching beginning fencing lessons at the All American Fencing Academy.
 Paul aspires to work up through the dramatic world as a director and a technician.

 Stephen Miles, Playwright-in-residence